 Housing benefits and council tax support

-What is housing and council tax support?
+What is housing benefit and council tax support?

 What is housing benefit?

-Housing benefit is a government scheme to help you pay for your rent.
+Housing benefit is a government scheme providing financial support to help you pay your rent.
 You can claim housing benefit if you pay rent to a housing association or a private landlord.
 Housing benefit is assessed by comparing your household and personal circumstances with your income.
 It also takes into account any other adults in your household who are expected in some circumstances to contribute to these costs.

 What is a Local Housing Allowance?